ros-industrial/ros_industrial_cmake_boilerplate/README.rst

 Generate CMake Config Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This will generate and install CMake config files
+This will generate and install CMake config files.

 .. code-block:: cmake